ItsAML/MarzbanUserTemplateManagment/README.md

-# Marzban Expired Users Remover
+# Marzban User Template Manager

  | Simply Show, Add, Modify and Delete User Templates With This Script.